Mechanized infantry: History

+As early as 1915 the British instigated a tracked vehicle that could carry 50 equipped troops under armour but the project got no further than trials before cancellation.
 Some of the first mechanized infantry were German assault teams mounted on A7V tanks during World War I. The vehicles were extra-large to let them carry sizeable assault teams and would regularly carry infantry on board in addition to their already large crews that were trained as stormtroopers.
-All machine-gun-armed A7V tanks carried two small flame throwers for their dismounts to use.
+All machine-gun-armed A7V tanks carried two small flamethrowers for their dismounts to use.
 A7V tank would often carry a second officer to lead the assault team.

-During the Battle of St. Quentin, A7Vs were accompanied by 20 stormtroopers from Rohr Assault Battalion, but it is unspecified if they were acting as dismounts or were accompanying the tanks on foot.
+During the Battle of St. Quentin in late March 1918, A7Vs were accompanied by twenty stormtroopers from Rohr Assault Battalion, but it is unspecified if they were acting as dismounts or were accompanying the tanks on foot.
 During the battle, tank crews were reported to have dismounted and attacked enemy positions with grenades and flamethrowers on numerous occasions.

-Another example of the use of such a method of fighting is the capture of Villers-Bretonneux, in which A7Vs would suppress the defenders with machine gun fire and assault teams would dismount and attack them with grenades.
+Another example is the capture of Villers-Bretonneux, in which A7Vs suppressed the defenders with machine gun fire and assault teams dismounted to attack them with grenades.

+The British heavy tank design was given an extended hull to cross wide German trenches.
+This Mark V** had space for fourteen troops.
+The Mark IX tank based on the Mark V was designed solely for carrying troops with space for 30 but the war ended before the order was complete and they could be used.

 Towards the end of World War I, all the armies involved were faced with the problem of maintaining the momentum of an attack.
 Tanks, artillery, or infiltration tactics could all be used to break through an enemy defense, but almost all offensives launched in 1918 ground to a halt after a few days.
 The following infantry quickly became exhausted, and artillery, supplies and fresh formations could not be brought forward over the battlefields quickly enough to maintain the pressure on the regrouping enemy forces.